c-hive/guides/docker/best-practices.md

 #### Do not put 1-time setup in entrypoint

-It would run every time.
+It would run every time, even if running `docker run`.

 GOOD